codeway3/ChronoRetrace/README.md

 - **Metrics Endpoint**: `/metrics` for system performance data
 - **Health Check**: `/health` for service status
 - **Redis Monitoring**: Cache hit rates and performance stats

+## 🔍 Troubleshooting

+### Common Issues

+**Backend won't start:**
+- Check if Redis is running: `redis-cli ping`
+- Verify Python version: `python --version` (should be 3.11+)
+- Check database initialization: `python -c "from app.infrastructure.database.init_db import init_database; init_database()"`

+**Frontend build errors:**
+- Clear npm cache: `npm cache clean --force`
+- Delete node_modules: `rm -rf node_modules && npm install`
+- Check Node.js version: `node --version` (should be 18+)

+**Database connection issues:**
+- Verify database settings in `.env` file
+- Check if PostgreSQL is running (for production)
+- Ensure SQLite file permissions (for development)

+**Performance issues:**
+- Monitor Redis cache hit rates at `/metrics`
+- Check system resources (CPU, memory)
+- Review application logs in `logs/` directory

+For more detailed troubleshooting, see our [Operations Guide](docs/deployment/operations-guide.md).

+## ❓ FAQ

+**Q: Can I use this for commercial purposes?**
+A: Yes, this project is licensed under MIT License, which allows commercial use.

+**Q: How do I add new data sources?**
+A: Check the `backend/app/data/fetchers/` directory for examples and create your own data fetcher following the same pattern.

+**Q: Is there a demo available?**
+A: You can run the application locally using the quick-deploy script or Docker for a full demo experience.

+**Q: How do I contribute new features?**
+A: Please read our [Contributing Guidelines](CONTRIBUTING.md) and submit a pull request with your proposed changes.

+## 📈 Changelog

+### Version 2.0.0 (Latest)
+- ✨ Enhanced performance monitoring and caching
+- 🔒 Improved security with JWT authentication
+- 📊 Advanced analytics and backtesting features
+- 🐳 Docker and Kubernetes deployment support
+- 🎨 Modern React UI with responsive design

+### Version 1.0.0
+- 🚀 Initial release with basic stock analysis features
+- 📱 React frontend with basic charting
+- 🔧 FastAPI backend with SQLite database
+- 📊 Basic stock data fetching and display

+For detailed changelog, see [CHANGELOG.md](CHANGELOG.md).

 ## 🤝 Contributing